Skip to content

 Architecture

-docforge architecture: Confluence and local git repos flow through docforge ingest into Postgres with pgvector, then docforge serve exposes an MCP server consumed by Claude Code, Cursor, and Copilot
+docforge architecture: Confluence and local git repos flow through docforge ingest into Postgres with pgvector, an optional cross-encoder reranker re-scores the top hybrid candidates, then docforge serve exposes an MCP server consumed by Claude Code, Cursor, and Copilot

 docforge ingests from two source types: